 Restful Activity Ideas

 When becoming proactive about rest, think about the kinds of rest you need and what restores you.
 Look at the list of the 7 types of rest for inspiration.
-Other suggestions from the Happiness Club were crafts and hobbies that put us in a flow state- knitting, sewing, jigsaw puzzles, chess, thai chi and colouring books are some great ones.
+Other suggestions from the free Happiness Club were crafts and hobbies that put us in a flow state- knitting, sewing, jigsaw puzzles, chess, thai chi and colouring books are some great ones.
 Also volunteering / charity work gives us a sense of meaning and purpose and fulfillment.